jwchang418/SpeedRadar/README.md

 # SpeedRadar

-This project is designed by Jun-Wei Chang for a simple speed radar by using a few of electronic component.
+This project is designed by Jun-Wei Chang for a simple speed radar by using a few of electronic components.

 ![image](https://github.com/jwchang418/SpeedRadar/blob/master/Fig1.jpg)